paperless-ngx/paperless-ngx/README.md

 If you feel like contributing to the project, please do!
 Bug fixes, enhancements, visual fixes etc. are always welcome.
 If you want to implement something big: Please start a discussion about that!
 The [documentation](https://paperless-ngx.readthedocs.io/en/latest/extending.html) has some basic information on how to get started.

-## Community Supported
+## Community Support

 People interested in continuing the work on paperless-ngx are encouraged to reach out here on github and in the [Matrix Room](https://matrix.to/#/#paperless:adnidor.de).
+If you would like to contribute to the project on an ongoing basis there are multiple [teams](https://github.com/orgs/paperless-ngx/people) (frontend, ci/cd, etc) that could use your help so please reach out!

 ## Translation